 Subtle Energy Drains: Recognizing Your Invitations

-We’ve written here before about subtle energy drains and how to recognize them, but an equally important aspect to explore is how we invite these people, places or circumstances into our life.
+In addition to recognizing when your energy is being drained, it is equally important to know how we invite these people, places or circumstances into our life.

 A major issue to be considered when we are looking at where we lose energy is our own boundaries.
 People who act as subtle energy drains or energy vampires may cruise and look for energy, but there has to be an entry point for them to hook and deplete us.
 We all have life experience that have impacted our energy fields and so left us vulnerable.
 By looking at some of the circumstances or feelings we typically have we can begin to identify how we have been at risk for subtle energy drains and then be able to remedy them.

 Do you find that you